molya002/ass4/Assignment4_Molya/README.md

 It can be used as a university assignment or portfolio project.

 ## Author
-Student project for learning Java and PostgreSQL integration.
+MOLDIR's project for learning Java and PostgreSQL integration.